CS Course Substitutions Guide

 Course Substitutions for CS Majors or Minors

-For any of these substitutions, you MUST REQUEST approval for the substitution by sending email to dus@cs.duke.edu.
+For any substitutions (including the ones listed below), you MUST REQUEST approval for the substitution by sending an email to dus@cs.duke.edu.
 We need to check your record to make sure this substitution makes sense in your case.
-Then once you have approval and are taking the course(s), email again so we can adjust your record to reflect the substitution.
+Then, once you have approval and are taking the course(s), email again so we can adjust your record to reflect the substitution.

-No online courses can count for any substitution.
+No online courses may count for any substitution.

 • BIO 215